Headline/ROR2-MagnifyingGlass/README.md

 ## Implementation
 On hit, if you crit, the magnifying glass will increase your hit damage based on the amount of magnifying glasses you have.
-With diminishing returns, you can expect to max out at around 10 of these for double damage per crit.
+With diminishing returns, you can expect to max out at around 10 of these for a total of 200% damage per crit.
 Expect balance changes in the future based off of user feedback.

 ## Changelog
+1.1.0
+ - Add colored text in item description and add support for ItemStatsMod

 1.0.3
  - Place item into damage category.
 This ensures it's possible to recieve in red chests.